Overview

 What strategies should companies that recognize this shift adopt?

 First, transition from service provider to capability provider.
-Move from a model of delivering end-user services through proprietary apps and websites to a model of providing core capabilities as APIs, SDKs, and modules.
-Companies need to identify what their deepest expertise is and modularize it into independently usable components.
+Move from a model of delivering end-user services through proprietary apps and websites to a model of providing core capabilities as APIs, SDKs, MCP servers, and modules.
+Companies need to identify what their deepest expertise is, modularize it into independently usable components, and expose it through channels that both humans and AI agents can call.

 Second, design AI-agent-friendly interfaces.
 The user of the future may not be a person but an AI agent.
-APIs must be designed so that AI can automatically search, evaluate, and integrate modules.
-Well-organized documentation, clear error messages, and available test environments.
+Exposing your capabilities over a standard protocol like MCP so that they enter the tool list of major AI assistants becomes the most concrete task of this era.
+On top of that foundation, APIs must be designed so that AI can automatically search, evaluate, and integrate modules.
+Well-organized documentation, clear error messages, and available test environments become table stakes.
 These will become the criteria by which AI agents select capabilities.

 Third, build irreplaceable assets.
 Features written in code can be replicated.
 But data accumulated over years, compliance with industry regulations, a track record of reliability, and partner networks cannot be easily copied.
 Companies must deliberately build these irreplaceable assets.

-Fourth, module domain expertise.
+Fourth, modularize domain expertise.
 If a company has deep understanding of a specific industry, packaging that understanding into code becomes a powerful strategy.
-A patient data management module that fully complies with healthcare regulations, a transaction processing engine that meets financial regulations, a delivery management SDK equipped with logistics optimization algorithms.
+Think of a patient data management module that fully complies with healthcare regulations, a transaction processing engine that meets financial regulations, or a delivery management SDK equipped with logistics optimization algorithms.
 The combination of domain knowledge and technology creates the highest-defense moat.

-Fifth, ecosystem strategy.
+Fifth, pursue an ecosystem strategy.
 Rather than trying to build a monopolistic platform, aim to be the best component in an open ecosystem.
 Many companies have pursued the do everything on our platform all-in-one strategy.
 But in an era where users assemble their own services, being the best at a specific capability and fitting seamlessly into any combination is more advantageous.
-Just as Stripe has claimed that position in payments.
+Stripe’s hold on payments is a textbook example of that positioning.

 One principle runs through all these strategies: the shift from building for to enabling.
 In the past, companies built services on behalf of users.
 Going forward, they transition into helping users build for themselves.
 Providing ingredients rather than finished dishes.
 Selling raw materials rather than recipes.
 This shift in perspective may be the hardest part.
 For a company that has operated for 20 years with the mindset of we’ll build the best app and deliver it to you, declaring we’re becoming a component supplier is partly a matter of pride.